Joey Giardello: Life after boxing

 After retirement, he went into private business and went back to his real name.

 He was an insurance salesman and later joined the Misco International Chemical Company as their New York-Philadelphia-New Jersey distributor.
 He had married his wife Rosalie in 1950, with whom he had four children.
-He did work with the intellectually disabled, particularly for St. John of God School Community Services in Westville Grove, New Jersey, where his son, Carman, who had Down Syndrome, lived for ten years.
+He did work with the intellectually disabled, particularly for St. John of God School Community Services in Westville Grove, New Jersey, where his son, Carman, who had Down syndrome, lived for ten years.
 He met the pope and was invited to President John F. Kennedy's Inauguration.
 With his celebrity and title, he participated in countless fundraising events for the intellectually disabled and contributed his time and talent to the Special Olympics, founded by Eunice Kennedy Shriver.
 At one event he taught the Special Olympians to jump rope.

 He had a small role as a man from "The Syndicate" in the 1975 movie Moonrunners.

-In 1996, he was invited to a Hungarian TV talk-show, (Friderikusz show) in which he made appearance in Budapest, Hungary, to celebrate Laszlo Papp's 70th birthday, that was a honorary invitation because of eastern communist block did not let Papp to match with Giardello in 1966, therefore Giardello could keep holding the 2 world titles, while Laszlo Papp was forced by the communist Hungarian government to bring his boxing career to an end.
+In 1996, he was invited to a Hungarian TV talk-show, (Friderikusz show) in which he made appearance in Budapest, Hungary, to celebrate Laszlo Papp's 70th birthday, that was an honorary invitation because of eastern communist block did not let Papp to match with Giardello in 1966, therefore Giardello could keep holding the 2 world titles, while Laszlo Papp was forced by the communist Hungarian government to bring his boxing career to an end.

 He later filed a federal lawsuit against Universal Pictures, Beacon Communications and Aloof Films, for unspecified damages, for its "thoroughly false depiction" of his bout with Rubin Carter in Norman Jewison's 1999 film The Hurricane.
 The case was settled out-of-court and the DVD version of the film included scenes from the actual fight, as well as Jewison's statement that Giardello "no doubt" was a great fighter.

-He died on September 4, 2008 in Cherry Hill, New Jersey.
+He died on September 4, 2008, in Cherry Hill, New Jersey.
 He was 78 years old.